leff/__archive_es-litmus-img-preview/README.md

-# node-js-getting-started
+# es-litmus-img-preview

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A way to serve images so that litmus can see them, while working on emails.

-This application support the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+Uses Node.js and [Express 4](http://expressjs.com/) to serve up statics.
+Hosted on heroku.

 ## Running Locally